Lineup of electric vehicles from budget to luxury with Canadian price comparison overlay

 The EV saves approximately $10,500 over five years despite costing $2,000 more upfront.
 In Quebec, where electricity is cheaper and the provincial rebate applies, the savings are even larger.

-The vehicles themselves aren't cheap in a quality sense.
-Euro NCAP gives them 5-star safety ratings.
-Interior materials are premium.
-Build quality is industry-average or better.
+Tesla reportedly makes $5,000-$8,000 per vehicle in profit; BYD operates at margins half that.
+The vehicles themselves aren't cheap in a quality sense — Euro NCAP gives them 5-star safety ratings, interior materials are premium, and build quality is industry-average or better.
 The savings come from how they're made, not what they're made with.

 Row of new electric vehicles at a Canadian dealership lot

-That said, don't over-optimize timing.
-The price advantage of EVs on operating costs means every month you wait is money spent on gasoline that you could be saving on electricity.
+For new-to-Canada brands like BYD, early 2026 may see dealer markups of $2,000-$5,000 on popular models due to limited supply.
+Mid-2026 to early 2027 should normalize to MSRP pricing with reasonable inventory.
+Late 2027 and beyond could bring $1,000-$3,000 discounts through year-end clearance events.
+That said, don't over-optimize timing — the price advantage of EVs on operating costs means every month you wait is money spent on gasoline you could be saving on electricity.

 Grizzl-E Classic Level 2 EV Charger (40A)